-The Boston College Center for Corporate Citizenship helps companies to maximise business and social value from environmental, social and governance investments.
-As members of the Center, we have access to education, research and information to help build and strengthen our citizenship programmes.
+The Boston College Center for Corporate Citizenship helps companies maximize business and social value from environmental, social, and governance investments.
+As members of the Center, we have access to education, research, and information to help build and strengthen our citizenship programs.